 Let’s talk a little bit about the tiers in Two-Brain Programming.
 What’s the difference between the two and what type of gym owner’s suited to each one?

 Yeah, absolutely.
 So the first here in Two-Brain Programming, growth clients get for free every single month.
 And with that, they get a programming overview.
 So in a Excel format that they can go ahead and edit and make their own.
 They’ll get both tracks, they’ll get a warm-up, a skill strength.
 And then both variations of the workout, right in person and remote as well as the three avatar briefs.
-And that is delivered through their roadmap every single month.
+And that is delivered through their Growth ToolKit every single month.

 Starting right now.
 Yep.
 January.
 Yeah.
 January is up there right now.
 Ready to go.
 Our intention is to release every month of programming a before it’s scheduled to go live because we want gym owners to have the ability to go in there and make the adjustments that they need to make for their gym.